 Removing decals might seem like a straight forward and simple task to the casual observer.
-With an endless array of advertising and visual enhancements that can be found in every industry, removing car decals and other forms of graphics can quickly become an overwhelming project with nightmarish implications!
+With an endless array of vinyl graphics and sticks that can be found on vehicles, many people find themselves faced with the challenge to remove decals.

 With modern advances in production, vehicle wraps and decals are only limited by one's imagination.
 Just a few years ago, advertising on vehicles was limited to single color, vinyl graphics.

 Now days, the industry has taken digital full color capabilities and applied it to the industry with what is called full vehicle wraps where literally, the entire vehicle can be "wrapped" in full color graphics.
-This has taken vehicle advertising to new levels of visual enhancement and stimulation.
+Now vehicles of every imaginable shape and size can become rolling billboards.